-Debbie Austin explores the payment options given HMRC will no longer accept personal credit cards to settle tax bills.
+Debbie Austin FCCA explores the payment options given HMRC will no longer accept personal credit cards to settle tax bills.

 As of 13 January 2018, HM Revenue & Customs (HMRC) won't accept any payments using a personal credit card.
 Debit card and corporate credit cards on the other hand will continue to be acceptable as a payment option.
 This is particularly relevant given 31 January represents the tax return submission deadline and payments on account due date for 2016/17 tax liabilities.